Cameradventures: Shooting In “Black & White”

 This isn’t as much a confession as it is a retelling of an irritating, yet eye-opening experience I had about five years ago (my second year as a serious photographer).
-However my thoughts after the event are what led me to the title, “Shooting In Black & White”, of which I’m sure you’ll understand shortly (besides, it’s been a bit since I blogged about photography).
+However, my thoughts years later are what led me to the title, “Shooting In Black & White”, of which I’m sure you’ll understand shortly.

-If you read my post back in August, “My 10 Commandments As A Photographer” you might remember my 4th commandment: “Remember The Scheduled Day And Keep Your Commitment” (thank God I didn’t get struck by lightning for blasphemy, although that would have been a great shot for anyone nearby with a camera).
+If you read my post back in August, “My 10 Commandments As A Photographer” you might remember my 4th commandment: “Remember The Scheduled Day And Keep Your Commitment” (thank God I didn’t get struck by lightning for blasphemy, although that would have been a great photo opportunity for anyone standing nearby, ready with a camera).
 The following tale partly serves as its inspiration…

 Let’s get to it, shall we?

-I was scheduled to meet with a couple and their recently turned one-year-old son at a shopping complex in Columbus, Ohio.
+I was scheduled to meet with a couple and their son who had recently reached his 1-year birthday at a shopping complex in Columbus, Ohio.
 Our appointment time was 10 a.m. (with mall security’s permission).
-This time was great because it was before the crowds could fill the scene, making the shoot quite difficult for the trick photography we had planned.
-They wanted a “Clark Kent / Superman” themed photo shoot, as we had just photographed his birthday party of the same theme.
+This time was great because it was before the crowds would fill the scene, making the shoot quite difficult for the trick photography we had planned.
+They wanted a “Clark Kent / Superman” themed photo shoot, as we had just photographed his birthday party with the same concept.

-I suggested this center as the location because it had one of the few remaining telephone booths.
+I suggested this center as the location because although there were only 100,000 telephone booths remaining in the United States, it had one of them.
 As an added bonus, it was colored red, one of Superman’s colors.

-My plan was to take shots of him in flight poses, with his father holding him up.
-I would take several shots and edit out his father to give the appearance of him flying alone, out of the booth.
-We were going to take a few shots beforehand, with him removing his shirt and glasses while in the booth.
+My plan was to take shots of him posed “in flight” with his father holding him up.
+I would take several shots and edit his father out of the photo to give the appearance of him flying alone, out of the booth.
+We were going to take a few shots beforehand, with him removing his shirt and glasses while in the booth like Clark Kent.

 The bottom right picture (above) wasn’t used, but that was the bold color scheme.

-Here is a mid-edited, unfinished test shot before we scrapped the “flight” idea.
-He got a little nervous being held high (and tossed a few inches) even when his mother tried it.
-I’m also a believer that a photo shoot should never put anyone at risk, especially children (so his father crouched beneath).
-We never got around to changing his direction so he could fly OUT of the booth.
-Shame.
-I liked where we were headed.
+Above is a mid-edited, unfinished test shot before we scrapped the “flight” idea.
+The child got a little nervous, being held high and tossed (only) a few inches, even when his mother tried it.
+I’m also a believer that a photo shoot should never put anyone at risk, especially children (so his father crouched next to her as backup).
+Sadly, we never got around to changing his direction, position and angle so he could fly OUT of the booth.
+Shame though.
+I liked where we were headed and looking back, I know we could have pulled it off successfully with a little more preparation.
+Again, if only I knew back then what I know now.

-We had a great shoot, but I was a little frustrated because of what had transpired a month prior, which is the real story.
-This shoot had been rescheduled because they had to cancel, the day of the original session.
+We had a great shoot, but I was unnoticeably frustrated because of what had transpired a month prior, which is the real story.
+This shoot had been rescheduled because they had to cancel at the last minute, the day of the original session.
 Actually, I was notified about 60 minutes after the shoot appointment time.
 Don’t get me wrong, things happen and I wasn’t angry with the family, just a tad perturbed that I didn’t know until so late after the arranged time.
-Still, it was my decision to wait for so long, although nowadays, I do discuss a cut-off time with my clients.
-No, what bothered me, and still does a bit to this day, is what happened after…
+Still, it was my decision to wait for so long, although nowadays, I do discuss a cut-off time with my clients and penalty fees.
+No, what bothered me, and still does a bit to this day, is what happened after the rescheduling…

 [Insert Quentin Tarantino “Time Jump” heading]